 Or for your, “How to make a product” report, you could take the latest marketing trend and write something like this: “5 Products [New Trend] Users are Screaming for That You Can Make in 2 Days.”

-In each case, you’ll just go into your word processor file, update your document with the new title, add or change the bits specific to the current news or trend, and you’ve got a hot selling new product to offer.
+In each case, you’ll just go into your Word file, update your document with the new title, add or change the bits specific to the current news or trend, and you’ve got a hot selling new product to offer.

-Put it on ClickBank, JVZoo, etc. Then promote it to your list, or buy enough traffic to get some sales.
+Place it on Warrior, JVZoo, etc. Either promote it to your list, or buy enough traffic to get some sales.
 Your goal is to get noticed by the affiliates, and from there it’s Profit City for you and your evergreen content.